 - 12.3.7 Planning for infrastructure is a key part of preparing this Local Plan.
 In particular, it is important to ensure that the infrastructure necessary to serve new development is provided in a timely and financially viable way.
-The starting point is the Infrastructure Delivery Plan Baseline Assessment 20203.
-This establishes the capacity of existing infrastructure to accommodate the demands arising from the occupiers of new development. - 12.3.8 The Bassetlaw Infrastructure Delivery Plan (IDP)4 supports this Plan and sets out the details of the infrastructure required to deliver the growth identified by this Local Plan; the costs, delivery partners and the timing of provision.
-Infrastructure required as part of the development of housing and employment allocations is identified by the IDP and in site-specific policies. - 12.3.9 The IDP is a living document when applying the policies in this Local Plan the Council will be guided by the most up to date IDP, together with advice from infrastructure partners and will be reviewed annually to measure progress.
-This will be reported through the Council's Infrastructure Funding Statement.
+The starting point is the baseline assessment within the Infrastructure Delivery Plan (IDP) 20232.
+This establishes the capacity of existing infrastructure to accommodate the demands arising from the occupiers of new development. - 12.3.8 The IDP2 also sets out the details of the infrastructure required to deliver the growth identified by this Local Plan: the anticipated costs, delivery partners and the expected timing of provision.
+Infrastructure required as part of the development of housing and employment allocations is identified by the IDP and in site-specific policies. - 12.3.9 When applying the policies in this Local Plan the Council will be guided by the IDP2, together with advice from infrastructure partners.
+Progress will be reviewed annually through the Council's Infrastructure Funding Statement.